-- Introductory treks (Cabin Stay Program) that acquaint scouts with the basics of outdoor winter activities. - Intermediate treks (Okpik Camping Weekend) that focus on developing higher skills, like snow camping, snowshoeing, cross-country skiing, etcetera. - Dog Sled programs include our popular Musher Camp, which serves as an introduction to dog sledding, our Remote Musher Camp which sends scouts to a working dogsled kennel to learn about dogsledding first hand, our Dog Trek program which combines winter camping skills with the thrill of dogsledding, and our remote Dog Trek which pushes scouts even further into the wilderness via dogsled.
+- Introductory treks (Cabin Stay Program) that acquaint scouts with the basics of outdoor winter activities. - Intermediate treks (Okpik Camping Weekend) that focus on developing higher skills, like snow camping, snowshoeing, cross-country skiing, etcetera. - Dog Sled programs include: - Musher Camp, which serves as an introduction to dog sledding. - Remote Musher Camp which sends scouts to a working dogsled kennel to learn about dogsledding firsthand. - Dog Trek program which combines winter camping skills with the thrill of dogsledding. - Remote Dog Trek which pushes scouts even further into the wilderness via dogsled.

-Most trips occur over weekends throughout the winter months (January to the first weekend of March) with the exception of our Holiday Stay Program.
+Most trips occur over weekends throughout the winter months (January to the first weekend of March) except for our Holiday Stay Program.
 The Holiday Stay opens the season (December 27 - January 3) and allows crews to take longer trips and to customize their experience to a greater degree.